 15″x15″ mixed media watercolor painting – ink, watercolor, acrylic on Fabriano paper, 2020.

-Todd was one of the foxes at Save a Fox rescue shelter.
+Todd is one of the foxes at Save a Fox rescue shelter.
 Save a Fox let me use their images for reference photos.
 This painting is in honour of those to work to save animals.

 Three Red Robins